Qolore7/moonshadow/README.md

 You can find a summary of all changes on the [Gameplay Changes](GAMEPLAY.md) page.

 ## Minimum Specs
 Moonshadow was built with prioritizing performance over graphical fidelity in mind.
 In my opinion, it is easier for users with high-end PCs to add to the list than it is for low-end users to remove from the list.
 That being said, there are plenty of graphics mods used to greatly enhance the game's visuals without tanking performance.
-Moonshadow is built for a steady 60 FPS on mid-tier PCs and even potentially 144 FPS on high-end PCs.
-I get a mostly steady 60 FPS with my Ryzen 7 1700, RX 570, and 16gb of RAM.
+Moonshadow is built for a steady 60 FPS on mid-tier PCs and 144 FPS on high-end PCs.
+I get a mostly steady 60 FPS with my Ryzen 7 1700, GTX 1060, and 16gb of RAM.

 ## Community